 Help small companies grow, save income tax and receive tax-free dividends

-A Venture Capital Trust (VCT) is a publicly listed company run by a fund manager.
+A Venture Capital Trust (VCT) is a publicly listed investment company run by a fund manager.
 It aims to make money by investing in small, unquoted, entrepreneurial companies and helping them grow.

 economic growth.
 However, investing in small businesses is risky.
 To help